Tiago11/simple-todo-app/README.md

 The following **optional** features are implemented:

 * [X] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file - Persistance done using DBFlow and a `SimpleCursorAdapter` as a first approach.
 I'll work next on using a `CursorLoader` through the `LoaderManager` to improve responsiveness.
-* [ ] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
+* [X] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
 * [X] Add support for completion due dates for todo items (and display within listview item) - due dates on both add and edit actions.
 * [X] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
 * [ ] Add support for selecting the priority of each todo item (and display in listview item)
-* [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds
+* [X] Tweak the style improving the UI / UX, play with colors, images or backgrounds

 The following **additional** features are implemented:

+* [X] Add splash screen and launch icon.
+* [X] Reorgnize files under java folder into packages (activities, adapters, data, models, etc)
+* [X] The item shows "Today" or "Tomorrow" if the due date is one of those.
+* [X] Add AlertDialog to warn the user before deleting an item from the list.
 * [X] Add new Todo Item as its own Activity, with the `MainActivity` as the parent activity and "Up" button to facilitate navigation.
 * [X] Use Parcel (Parceler) to send java objects through activities.
 * [X] Add Toolbar with actions using `android.support.v7.widget.Toolbar`.